Lili Árkayné Sztehló: Her art

-The creation of the windows of the church in Városmajor dragged on for several years from 1932, and it happened more than once that the artist was forced to give way to public agitation, because the public could not rise to the height of her art.
+The creation of the windows of the church in Városmajor was delayed for several years starting in 1932, and more than once the public pushed back against the installation of Sztehlo's work.

-Lily Sztehlo's art turns in a new direction in her post-war works.
-In her compositions with biblical subjects, as in the windows of the church of Szentkirály of Vasmegye and the chapel of the bishop's castle in Győr, she populates her windows with human and angelic characters from sacred stories in a similar way to the narrative mood of medieval glass artists, and she does not use abstract geometric forms as decoration, but stylized leafy trees, flowers and birds.
+Sztehlo's art changed by the post-war era.
+In her compositions with biblical subjects, she constructed scenes with human and angelic characters from sacred stories in a similar way to the narrative mood of medieval glass artists, and her method changed from abstract geometric forms as decoration to trees, flowers and birds.